aaltsys/doc-newwares/resources/05_lot-lines.rst

        considered available.
 Additional conditions which may apply to units in a lot: quality check, inspection hold, freezer hold, and so forth, are considered descriptive and are ignored for posting purposes.
+..
+[6] OVERSHORT quantity applies to content of receipts only.

 .. note::
    *  Tracking requirements are set by product and are not reflected in the